Decreasing Term Life Insurance

-The term is set when arranging the policy, and if there is not a definite term in mind a renewable term insurance may be more suitable.
+The term is set when arranging the policy, and if there is not a definite term in mind renewable term insurance may be more suitable.

 Indexation is an option that allows you to arrange for the sum insured to increase in line with inflation either based on indicators such as the retail prices index or by a fixed percentage.

-This could be very useful for example in the case of a critical illness where you may be unable to work for many years prior to the policy paying its benefit in the event of death.
+This could be very useful for example in the case of a critical illness where you may be unable to work for many years before the policy pays its benefit in the event of death.

 There would also usually be the option to include critical illness cover on the policy and many insurers will also offer the option of income protection to repay mortgage costs etc in the event of long term ill health.